Tied Links in various topological settings: Tied Links in ST

 The generalized ties and the generalized fixed ties satisfy the following relations (Eq.~20--22 \cite{F}):

 Using Eq.~\ref{eqf} and \ref{eqf1} in \cite{F}, Proposition~\ref{propaj} is generalized to tied braids in ST. In particular:

 \begin{prop}\rm \begin{itemize} \item[i.]
-Mobility property: In any tied braid in ST, all ties can be moved to the bottom (or to the top), that is, $\alpha\, \sim\, \beta\, \gamma$, where $\alpha\in TB_{1, n}, \beta \in B_{1, n}$ and $\gamma$ the set of generalized and generalized fixed ties. \smallbreak \item[ii.]
-Any set of generalized ties in $TB_{1, n}$ defines an equivalence relation on the set of $1+n$ strands. \end{itemize} \end{prop}
+Mobility property: In any tied braid in ST, all ties can be moved to the bottom (or to the top), that is, $\alpha\, \sim\, \beta\, \gamma$, where $\alpha\in TM_{1, n}, \beta \in B_{1, n}$ and $\gamma$ the set of generalized and generalized fixed ties. \smallbreak \item[ii.]
+Any set of generalized ties in $TM_{1, n}$ defines an equivalence relation on the set of $1+n$ strands. \end{itemize} \end{prop}

-We are now in position to state Alexander's and Markov's Theorems for tied links in ST.
+We are now in position to state the analogues of the Alexander and the Markov Theorems for tied links in ST.

-\begin{thm}[{\bf Alexander's theorem for tied links in ST}] Every oriented tied link can be obtained by closing a tied braid. \end{thm}
+\begin{thm}[{\bf The analogue of the Alexander theorem for tied links in ST}] Every oriented tied link can be obtained by closing a tied braid. \end{thm}

-An alternative proof of Theorem~\ref{alextlst} is based on the fact that in the braiding algorithm mentioned in \S~\ref{alsec}, the steps involve moves that resemble the $L$-moves and the fact that by Definition~\ref{lmdefn}, the performance of $L$-moves on a tied mixed braid will leave the partition on the set of the components of the link unchanged.
+An alternative proof of Theorem~\ref{alextlst} is based on the fact that the steps of the braiding algorithm mentioned in \S~\ref{alsec}, involve moves that resemble the $L$-moves and the fact that by Definition~\ref{lmdefn}, the performance of $L$-moves on a tied mixed braid will leave the partition on the set of the components of the link unchanged.

-We now proceed by stating Markov's Theorem for tied links in ST.
+We now proceed by stating the analogue of the Markov theorem for tied links in ST.

-\begin{thm}[{\bf Markov's Theorem for tied links in ST}] Two tied braids have tie isotopic closures if and only if one can obtained from the other by a finite sequence of the following moves:
+\begin{thm}[{\bf The analogue of the Markov Theorem for tied links in ST}] Two tied braids in ST have tie isotopic closures if and only if one can obtained from the other by a finite sequence of the following moves:

 \end{thm}